 Impact windows are a great way to protect your home this hurricane season.
-Many, however, choose to stick with traditional windows because they feel they can withstand the fiercest storms.
+Many, however, choose to stick with a traditional window because they feel it can withstand the fiercest storms.
 But, can a hurricane blow-out a traditional window?

 Old Windows and Hurricane Winds

 The simple answer is yes.
 Hurricanes can produce extremely dangerous winds.
 A Category 5 storm can generate wind speeds of over 200 miles per hour.
 While steady wind may be unlikely to shatter a window, sudden, sharp gusts can add immense pressure to windows and doors and can break them.
 According to research conducted following Hurricane Katrina, the vast amount of damage to homes and businesses occurred once the winds breached the outer exterior of these structures, causing a loss of integrity.
 These breaches often occurred at windows and doors.